MakishimaGo/MakishimaGo/README.md

 - 👋 Hi, I’m @MakishimaGo
-- 👀 I’m interested in Streaming on twitch, playing in guitar, 3d, and of course programming and IT.
+- 👀 I’m interested in programming and IT.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on learning JS to change my job faster.
+- 💞️ I’m looking to collaborate on learning JS to change my job.
 - 📫 How to reach me?
       makishimago@gmail.com
       vk.com/makishima